coderboy-exe/movie-app/README.md

-A movie app built with react.js and styled components
+A movie app built with react.js and styled components.
+Thanks